Minnesota State High School League: State tournaments

 The winners of the section tournaments are seeded into a single elimination state tournament.
 Pairings of section champion at State are predetermined before the season by the MSHSL.

 In the Fall of 2005, the MSHSL experimented by having coaches seed the State Soccer Tournament.

 Activities

 The following sports are offered under the supervision of the MSHSL.
 All of these sports have a single elimination tournament at the end of the season which awards a state championship to the winning team.
 Some sports also award individual championships as well.

-For a complete list of state championship winners by sport see the list of Minnesota State High School League State Championships.

 Conferences

 Because of the large number of high schools and large distances spanned between some of them, many schools are organized into conferences.

 These conferences, which, according to Minnesota State High School League rules, must have a minimum of five members, are usually composed of schools that are in close geographic proximity and have similar enrollments.
 During the regular season, a school plays a number of its games against other teams in its conference (this number varies depending on the sport and conference in question).
 However, unlike with organizations such as the California Interscholastic Federation or Wisconsin Interscholastic Athletic Association, a team's conference standing has no bearing on its postseason.
 Since every team makes the playoffs and seeding is done at the discretion of the section, a team's conference performance has no direct effect on its postseason fate.
 A team could win its conference, but still be seeded lower than teams that finished behind it due to other considerations such as overall record, or the strength of opponents.
 Often, teams from one conference are spread over different sections and sometimes different classes.

 Some single sport conferences also exist, especially for hockey.